JohannaCantunaG/MathBibliometrics/data/queries/README.md

 The data acquisition strategy depended on the number of records returned by each Scopus query.
 - **Single export:** subjects with fewer than 20,000 records.
 See : `single_export.md`
-- **Multiple exports:** subjects exceeding the Scopus export limit, requering several CSV exports.
+- **Multiple exports:** subjects exceeding the Scopus export limit, requiring several CSV exports.
 See: `multiple_exports.md`

+The CSV files should correspond to direct exports from the Scopus web interface.